An ergodic theorem for quantum processes with applications to matrix product states: Proofs of the Theorems

 \subsection{Acknowledgments}

 RM acknowledges the support of the IBM Research Frontiers Institute and funding from the MIT-IBM Watson AI Lab under the project Machine Learning in Hilbert space.
-JS was supported by the National Science Foundation under Grant No. 1500386 and Grant No. 1900015.
+JS acknowledges the support of the National Science Foundation under Grant No. 1500386 and Grant No. 1900015, and thanks Lubashan Pathirana for insightful discussions.
+We thank Natalie Taylor and Jules Murphy at IBM for their help with the graphic design of Figure 1.